chadwhitacre/openpath/_posts/2026-02-19-spitting-out-the-agentic-kool-aid.md

 dyad](https://x.com/i_need_api_key/status/2017311428735045852) with my human."

 Yeah, no thanks.
 Hypercapitalism's _psychological_ invasion is bad enough.
 Seeing it in tandem with the equally relentless _physical_ invasion motivates me to draw a line.
-No agents for me, please.
+No AI agents for me, if I can help it.

 ## My Amish Moment